All Episodes

 Do you want them to all be like Ford?

-Do you want him to go under?
+Do you want them to go under?

-What what do you want?
+What do you want?

-Because Ford wants to talk about losses, but at the same time they're buying out Daimler Chrysler right now.
+Because Ford wants to talk about losses, but at the same time, they're buying out Daimler Chrysler right now.

 What do you mean?